Lower Body Harness Variety Pack Options

 • Best position(s): Face up

-• Pitfalls: Time-consuming, busy aesthetics, and it can be challenging to get the correct tension.
+• Pitfalls: Time-consuming, busy aesthetics, can be challenging to get the correct tension.

 • Features: A single hip and thigh band connected at the lateral hip.